How To Forgive A Cheating Wife: Is Reconciliation Possible?

 What Happens After An Affair

-If you discover proof of your spouse’s infidelity through hotel receipts, illicit texts or emails, suspicious phone calls, or suspiciously lost funds, confrontation is also likely.
-Again, confrontation might take some time while you gather everything you need to prove your spouse’s guilt.
+Confrontation is likely if you discover proof of your spouse’s infidelity through hotel receipts, emails with an ex-boyfriend or ex-girlfriend, suspicious phone calls with a coworker, or suspiciously lost funds.
+Again, confrontation might take some time while you gather everything you need to prove that your husband or wife cheated.
 You might also hope that you are wrong, somehow, and confront your spouse with the hope or expectation that they deny everything, and your life gets back to normal.

 Having your spouse come to you with the news that they have cheated does not afford you the same distance and the chance to compose yourself that the previous two scenarios offer, but does offer a greater likelihood of resolution.
-After all, it tells of someone’s character if they are willing to come clean about having made a mistake, and telling you may have been their first step in trying to make your marriage work.
+After all, it tells of someone’s character if they are willing to come clean about having made a mistake, and talking things through may have been their first step in trying to make your marriage work.

 Regardless of the exact mode of delivery of the news, emotional upset, fear, and distrust are sure to follow.
 When you hear even a suspicion of your spouse’s infidelity, you are likely to feel either intense, overwhelming emotions or an almost deadening of your emotional experience as you work to comprehend exactly what has happened and come face to face with what to do next.

 The Emotional Impact Of Infidelity